Privacy: Legal right to privacy

 Most countries give citizens rights to privacy in their constitutions.
 Representative examples of this include the Constitution of Brazil, which says "the privacy, private life, honor and image of people are inviolable"; the Constitution of South Africa says that "everyone has a right to privacy"; and the Constitution of the Republic of Korea says "the privacy of no citizen shall be infringed."
 The Italian Constitution also defines the right to privacy.
 Among most countries whose constitutions do not explicitly describe privacy rights, court decisions have interpreted their constitutions to intend to give privacy rights.

 Many countries have broad privacy laws outside their constitutions, including Australia's Privacy Act 1988, Argentina's Law for the Protection of Personal Data of 2000, Canada's 2000 Personal Information Protection and Electronic Documents Act, and Japan's 2003 Personal Information Protection Law.

 Beyond national privacy laws, there are international privacy agreements.
 The United Nations Universal Declaration of Human Rights says "No one shall be subjected to arbitrary interference with [their] privacy, family, home or correspondence, nor to attacks upon [their] honor and reputation."
 The Organisation for Economic Co-operation and Development published its Privacy Guidelines in 1980.
 The European Union's 1995 Data Protection Directive guides privacy protection in Europe.
 The 2004 Privacy Framework by the Asia-Pacific Economic Cooperation is a privacy protection agreement for the members of that organization.

-Argument against legal protection of privacy

-The argument against the legal protection of privacy is predominant in the US.
-The landmark US Supreme Court case, Griswold v.
-Connecticut, established a reasonable expectation to privacy.
-However, some conservative justices do not consider privacy to be a legal right, as when discussing the 2003 case, Lawrence v.
-Texas (539 U.S. 558), Supreme Court Justice Antonin Scalia did not consider privacy to be a right, and Supreme Court Justice Clarence Thomas argued that there is "no general right to privacy" in the U.S. Constitution in 2007.
-Many Republican interest groups and activists desire for appointed justices to be like Justice Thomas and Scalia since they uphold originalism, which indirectly helps strengthen the argument against the legal protection of privacy.